National Quality Program Participation

 Participating in multi-center quality programs is a vital part the surgical quality program here at Mount Sinai.
 Each of the programs detailed below focus on particular surgical specialties, allowing better-powered studies and collaborative approaches to improving surgical patient outcomes.

-The American College of Surgeons National Surgical Quality Improvement Program® (ACS NSQIP®)
+National Surgical Quality Improvement Program® (NSQIP)

-The American College of Surgeons National Surgical Quality Improvement Program® (ACS NSQIP®) helps hundreds of hospitals across the country gauge the quality of their surgical programs through the collection of data that provides fair, in-depth and insightful analysis.
-This data helps surgeons and hospitals better understand their quality of care compared to similar hospitals with similar patients.
+The American College of Surgeons’ flagship quality database, the National Surgical Quality Improvement Program®, helps hundreds of hospitals across the country gauge the quality of their surgical programs through the collection of data on adult patients undergoing a wide variety of different surgeries that provides risk-adjusted, in-depth and insightful analytic reports.
+This data helps surgeons and hospitals better understand the quality of specific aspects of clinical care compared to similar hospitals with similar patients.

-Enrollment in Pediatric ACS NSQIP®
+Pediatric ACS NSQIP®

-The Collaborative Endocrine Surgery Quality Improvement Program (CESQIP)
+Collaborative Endocrine Surgery Quality Improvement Program (CESQIP)

-The Vascular Quality Initiative® (VQI®)
+Vascular Quality Initiative® (VQI®)